bluesky/bluesky/doc/source/hardware.rst

 The `ophyd
 <https://nsls-ii.github.io/ophyd>`_ package implements this interface for
-*real* hardware, communicating via `EPICS <http://www.aps.anl.gov/epics/>`_.
+a wide variety of hardware, communicating via `EPICS
-Other control systems (Tango, LabView, etc.) could be integrated with bluesky in the future by implementing this same interface.
+<http://www.aps.anl.gov/epics/>`_.
+Other control systems (Tango, LabView,
+etc.) could be integrated with bluesky in the future by implementing this same interface.

 Simulated Hardware
 ++++++++++++++++++

 A toy "test" implementation the interface is included in the ``bluesky.examples`` module.
-These implementations act as "simulated hardware," and we use them extensively in examples, demos, and the test suite.
-Their API documentation is below.
+These implementations act as simulated hardware, and we use them extensively in examples, demos, and the test suite.
+They can also be useful for exercising analysis workflows before running a real experiment.
+API documentation is below.

 .. autoclass:: bluesky.examples.Reader
 .. autoclass:: bluesky.examples.Mover